-If you’ve been searching for a Philippines itinerary, I have good news and I have better new.
+If you’ve been searching for tips on spending 2 weeks in the Philippines, I have good news and I have better new.
 The good news is that when you finish reading this post, your future trip will have come into much clearer focus than when you arrived.

 The better news?
 In addition to all the practical information I’m about to give you, you’ll also be a great deal more inspired in a few minutes than you are right now.